Xposed-Modules-Repo/com.pyshivam.geergit/README.md

 Please note that the availability of certain features may vary depending on the membership level.

-(_Note: This pricing information is subject to change as Geergit is still under development._)
+(_Note: Pricing plans are based on monthly per-device subscriptions.
+Prices and features are subject to change as Geergit is still under development._)

 ### Feature request